Limited time: Save up to 33% on every planView pricing

 dictationmactroubleshootingdictation not workingapple dictationmacOSspeech to text

-Fix Mac dictation not working with 7 proven solutions.
-Resolve Voice Control conflicts, microphone issues, corrupted caches, and more in under two minutes.
+Fix Mac dictation not working with 8 proven solutions.
+Resolve Voice Control conflicts, keyboard shortcut conflicts, microphone issues, and app-specific failures in Word, Terminal, and Chrome.

 TL;DR: Dictation not working on Mac is usually caused by conflicts with Voice Control, corrupted speech caches, or microphone permission issues.
 Most fixes take under two minutes.
 Start by toggling Dictation off and on in System Settings > Keyboard > Dictation, then check whether Voice Control is enabled (it conflicts with Dictation).
-If those don't work, clear the speech recognition cache or kill the corespeechd process via Terminal.
+If those don't work, run killall corespeechd in Terminal to restart the speech daemon, or clear the speech recognition cache.

 Disclosure: Voibe is our product.
 We include it as an alternative to Apple Dictation where relevant, and we compare all tools factually.